 Similarly, if someone does not have a Will at all, it may be that the default provisions that determine where their assets pass on death, called the intestacy rules, are inappropriate for their particular circumstances.

-In those cases, it is possible to use a little known procedure known as the “Statutory Will Procedure”.
-This is a process whereby the Court of Protection (with the involvement of the Official Solicitor) will allow a Will to be produced on behalf of someone who would otherwise be unable to do so.
+In these cases, it may be possible to use a little known procedure called the ‘statutory Will procedure’ by applying to the Court of Protection.
+This allows a Will to be produced on behalf of someone who is unable to make one themselves.

-At Aaron & Partners, we have considerable experience in helping clients to produce Statutory Wills in a thorough and cost effective manner.
+At Aaron & Partners, our specialist Wills team has considerable experience in navigating the complex application process and in helping clients to produce statutory Wills in a thorough and cost effective manner.

 The powers of attorneys or deputies are usually limited to the management of someone’s finances on their behalf.
 Substantial disposals or gifts of their assets can only be made with authority from the Court of Protection.